drivebrandstudio/Craft5/README.md

    - We have no linter yet 😬
    - Follow 'prior art' by referencing existing code within the codebase

 ## Requirements
+1. Computer with MINIMUM 8gb RAM, modern OS (so Windows, Linux or Mac)
 1. NodeJS version 14+
 2. Ubuntu
 3. PHP 8.1+